ardalis/Specification/docs/extensions/index.md

 has_children: true
 ---

-How to extend the package's base functionality.
+How to extend the package's base functionality using extensions, builders, and evaluators.

-## Contents

-- How to write extensions to specifications
-- How to create your own specification builder
-- How to extend or define your own evaluators